-Detroit area drivers are dealing with increasingly congested roadways, as population and vehicle-travel rates return to pre-recession levels.
-The average driver in the Detroit area loses 54 hours each year as a result of traffic congestion.
-Lost time and wasted fuel as a result of congestion cost the average Detroit area motorist \$1,278 annually.
+Michigan drivers are dealing with increasingly congested roadways, as population and vehicle-travel rates return to pre-recession levels.
+Drivers lose as many as 54 hours each year as a result of traffic congestion.
+Lost time and wasted fuel as a result of congestion cost Michigan drivers a total of \$5.6 billion annually.

 Improving safety features on Michigan's roads and highways would likely result in a decrease in the number of traffic fatalities and serious crashes.
 A total of 4,905 people were killed in Michigan in traffic crashes from 2013 to 2017, an average of 981 fatalities per year.
-In the Detroit area, there were an average of 358 traffic fatalities each year from 2015 to 2017.
-Traffic crashes in which roadway design was likely a contributing factor costs the average Detroit driver \$442 annually in the form of lost household and workplace productivity, insurance and other financial costs.
+Traffic crashes in which roadway design was likely a contributing factor cost Michigan drivers \$3.9 billion annually in the form of lost household and workplace productivity, insurance and other financial costs.